Flying Into Tenerife South Airport? Everything You Need to Know

 Share:

-If you are heading to Tenerife, you will most likely land in Tenerife South Airport.
+If you are heading to Tenerife, you will most likely land at Tenerife South Airport.
 But if it’s your first time in Tenerife, you might be wondering: what’s the airport like, how do I get to my hotel, and what should I expect when I land?
 Don’t worry, this guide covers everything you need to know about Tenerife South Airport, from arrivals and transfers to insider tips that will save you time, stress, and money.

-Quick Facts About Tenerife South Airport (TFS)
+Quick facts about Tenerife South Airport (TFS)

 • Location: Tenerife South Airport (TFS), officially called Aeropuerto de Tenerife Sur Reina Sofía, sits on the southern coast of Tenerife, about 15 minutes from Los Cristianos and 20 minutes from Costa Adeje.